github/docs/content/organizations/managing-organization-settings/restricting-repository-creation-in-your-organization.md

 Organization owners can restrict the type of repositories members can create to private {% ifversion ghec or ghes %}or internal{% endif %} to help prevent sensitive information from being exposed.
 For more information, see "[AUTOTITLE](/code-security/getting-started/best-practices-for-preventing-data-leaks-in-your-organization)."

-{% warning %}
+> [!WARNING]

-**Warning**: This setting restricts the visibility options available when repositories are _created_, but does not prevent changing the visibility of _existing_ repositories.
+> This setting restricts the visibility options available when repositories are _created_, but does not prevent changing the visibility of _existing_ repositories.
 For more information about restricting changes to existing repositories' visibilities, see "[AUTOTITLE](/organizations/managing-organization-settings/restricting-repository-visibility-changes-in-your-organization)."

-{% endwarning %}

 {% data reusables.profile.access_org %}
 {% data reusables.profile.org_settings %}